kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.accounts.md

 # caver.klay.accounts

-`caver.klay.accounts` contains functions to generate Klaytn accounts and sign transactions and data.
+`caver.klay.accounts` contains functions to generate Kaia accounts and sign transactions and data.

 ## create <a id="create"></a>